Tension Board climbing: setup, benchmarks, and high-quality sessions

 • Spray Layout: Features varied hold orientations to simulate a more realistic outdoor climbing experience.

-Foot rules are another essential aspect to follow for consistent logging and progression.
+Foot rules are another essential aspect.
 Generally, there are two approaches:

 • Feet Follow Holds: Foot placements are restricted to marked footholds, providing a structured challenge.